A Very Potter Musical: Act II

 Harry, Ron and Malfoy find out that the last Horcrux is Zac Efron's poster that Dumbledore kept in his office.
 The Horcrux tries to turn Ron against Harry by taking the form of Voldemort and Hermione and relying on his insecurities.
 Ron fights against it and destroys the Horcrux, rekindling his friendship with Harry.

 A group of Death Eaters led by Bellatrix arrives in the office, after having captured Ginny and Hermione.
 Snape is revealed to be Dumbledore's agent and tries to save the students, but Bellatrix kills him.
-At that moment Ginny and Ron's mother, Molly Weasley (Lily Marks) intervenes and kills Bellatrix.
+At that moment Ginny and Ron's mother, Molly Weasley, intervenes and kills Bellatrix.
 With his last breath, Snape reveals that Harry became a seventh Horcrux the night his parents died.

 Voldemort has arrived at Hogwarts and demands that the student body delivers Harry to him in exchange for their lives.
 Harry realises that he has to die to save everyone else and he turns himself in to Voldemort, who kills him.
 In a realm between life and death, Harry meets Dumbledore, who explains to him that by killing Harry, Voldemort involuntarily destroyed his seventh Horcrux.
 Dumbledore makes Harry return to the world of the living before leaving for Pigfarts riding Rumbleroar, the lion who acts as Headmaster at the Mars school.

-Ron and Hermione gather the other Hogwarts students and convince them to fight because that's what Harry would have done (“Voldemort is Goin’ Down”).
+Ron and Hermione gather the other Hogwarts students and convince them to fight because that's what Harry would have done ("Voldemort is Goin' Down").
 When Harry shows himself still alive, everybody cheers, but Voldemort bursts into the room, shocked that Harry isn't dead.
-Harry explains that his sacrifice made the Hogwarts’ students immune to Voldemort's magic, and that Voldemort's disregard about other people is eventually going to be his demise.
+Harry explains that his sacrifice made the Hogwarts' students immune to Voldemort's magic, and that Voldemort's disregard about other people is eventually going to be his demise.
 Voldemort tries the Avada Kedavra curse, but Harry counterattacks the spell and kills him.

-The student body celebrates Voldemort's death, and Neville Longbottom (Richard Campbell) finds Dumbledore's will in which the Headmaster awards Gryffindor with the House Cup and nominates Harry as the new Headmaster.
+The student body celebrates Voldemort's death, and Neville Longbottom finds Dumbledore's will, in which the Headmaster awards Gryffindor with the House Cup and nominates Harry as the new Headmaster.
 Harry kisses Ginny after Ron gives them his blessing, and all the students throw a party.

 At Azkaban, Quirrell hears about Voldemort's death and he's devastated.
-However, the last residue of Voldemort's soul comes to make amends with Quirrell, and the two gloriously reunite (“Not Alone (Reprise)/Goin’ Back to Hogwarts (Reprise)”).
+However, the last residue of Voldemort's soul comes to make amends with Quirrell, and the two gloriously reunite ("Not Alone (Reprise)/Goin' Back to Hogwarts (Reprise)").